andycroll/andycroll.com/_posts/2021/2021-09-20-compact_blank-remove-empty-strings-from-array-and-hash.md

 ## Why?

-This is one of those “useful Rails things” that feels like it’s part of Ruby once you’re used to it, something that a lot of the Active Support library core extensions have in common.
+This is a “useful Rails thing” that feels like it’s part of Ruby once you’re used to it.
+Many of the core extensions in Active Support have that feeling in common.
+It reads a _lot_ better than the `#reject`-based versions.

-Even some of the `#reject`-based examples I use [Active Support’s long-standing `#blank?`](https://api.rubyonrails.org/classes/Object.html#method-i-blank-3F) method to make the condition more readable.

 ## Why not?